trackingboard/collate/README.md

 This gem currently only supports PostgreSQL.

 To use collate in a model, include several collation definitions.
+The first argument is the name of the database column to use in the query.
 The simplest example looks like this:

 ```
 collate_on :name
 ```

-This will add a filter to the model that will grab all records where the name equals the parameter that is passed in.
+This will add a filter to the model that will grab all records where the ```name``` column equals the parameter that is passed in.

 ### Operators